alicht/rails-forms/README.md

 # Creating a new Cat

-So far, we've done `index` and `show` methods in our controller.
+So far, we have `index` and `show` methods in our controller.
 But!
 We are going to need some others in order to create CRUD.
 What are we going to need?
-What do we get when we run `rails routes`?

 # How to Write Rails Forms
 https://launchacademy.com/codecabulary/learn-rails/writing-forms
-When you write a form, it will usually correlate with a database table: a signup page will enter a new user in the users table Forms are thus a good way to begin thinking about Rails' RESTful architecture, which maps HTTP requests to CRUD queries.
+Forms are a good way to begin thinking about Rails' RESTful architecture, which maps HTTP requests to CRUD queries.
-## boxing off

-Welcome to the world of Rails forms, which give users the ability to submit data into form fields.

-# regular HTML form
+### regular HTML form
 ```html
 <form>
   <label>Post title:</label><br>